 - Monetary value: how much do they spend?

-SMS is a powerful communication channel being adopted by brands around the world.
-Compared to email marketing’s average open rate of around 20%, SMS has a read rate of 98% within the first five minutes.
+SMS marketing is being adopted by brands around the world.
+Compared to email marketing’s average open rate of around 89.42% (due to Apple MPP making open rates unreliable), SMS has a read rate of 98% within the first five minutes.
 It’s a quick and effective way to reach audiences with important information.

-But it’s also becoming the new channel to batch-and-blast customers.
+But it’s also becoming the new channel for batch-and-blast customers.